ReedKrawiec/Fen-To-Board-Image/README.md

 ArrowSet: `loadArrowsFolder`

-	the piece set, loaded using the `loadArrowsFolder` function
+	the arrow set, loaded using the `loadArrowsFolder` function

-The loadPiecesFolder has one parameter:
+The loadArrowsFolder function has two parameters:

+  path: str

+	Loads arrow set located at the path provided.

+  cache: boolean

+  Whether to internally cache the arrow pngs to avoid reloading

 Arrows: list[(str,str)]